gilacost/gilacost/ventures/STRAVA_SUMMARY_ERL.md

 ## 🥳 What?

-_Context: I implemented a small script that gathers Strava stats and commits weekly to my Github profile using GitHub actions and elixir._

-After writing the [strava summary](../STRAVA_SUMMARY.md) I decided to publish my venture into [elixir status](https://elixirstatus.com/).
-I love to put things out there and imagining that maybe someone enjoys reading it 😋.
+After writing my [strava summary](../STRAVA_SUMMARY.md), a small script that gathers Strava stats and commits weekly to my Github profile using GitHub actions and elixir, I decided to publish my venture into [elixir status](https://elixirstatus.com/).
+I love putting things out there and imagining that maybe someone enjoys reading them 😋.
 What I was not expecting, was to receive an invitation to the Elixir Mix podcast 😱.
 Talking on a podcast scares me.
 I like to be well prepared whenever I do any public speaking, so I used this project as a way to have something to talk about and to highlight my love for the BEAM ecosystem and it's beautiful community.

 <!-- date of the elixir mix episode -->

 ## 🤌 Objective

-**Replicate the strava summary, this time written in erlang**.
+**Replicate my strava summary in erlang**.

 ## 🤯 What do we need?

-This time the implementation should be much more straight forward because theoretically we just need to translate.
+The implementation should be much more straight forward this time because, theoretically, we just need to translate the content from elixir to erlang.
+The steps we need to consider are:

 1. We need to take into account that erlang does not have a templating engine built-in.
 2. We need the capacity of making http requests.
-3. We need to be able to iterate easily
+3. We need to be able to iterate easily.
 4. We should be able to include dependencies that will be used by the `escript`.
-5. Ideally we would like to maintain only one readme template even that we use different engines.
+5. Ideally we would like to maintain only one readme template even if we use different engines.

 ## 🚀 Iterations